NinadMaladkar/NinadMaladkar/README.md

 <img width="35%" align="right" alt="Github" src="https://user-images.githubusercontent.com/48678280/88862734-4903af80-d201-11ea-968b-9c939d88a37c.gif" />

 ## 🚀 About
 👨‍💻 About Me: Full-Stack Engineer with 6+ years of successful software delivery experience.
 Expert in JavaScript, TypeScript, React, Vue, Node.js, NestJS and Express.js.
 Interested in GraphQL, Testing, RESTful APIs, and SQL.
-Delivered multiple services with CRUD operations under tight deadlines & helped team to transition to use i18n in a global context using JSON files.
+Proud of delivering multiple microservices under tight deadlines & helped my team to transition to use i18n in a global context using JSON files.

 🛠️ My career path has blended continuous learning, technical leadership, and hands-on software development.
 This includes implementing impactful features such as the 'Share Certificate on LinkedIn' functionality, enhancing company visibility and client reach.

+🚀 My motto: "To persevere, is important for everybody.
+Don't give up, don't give in.
+There's always an answer to everything."

 💻 Programming Languages: JavaScript, TypeScript, SQL